Lifoy/proxmox-subscription-popup-disable/readme.md

-# Proxmox remove no-subscription message from ui
+# Proxmox Subscription Popup disable from ui

 If you have no subscription and visit the webinterface it will popup a no-subscription message  and you get warnings .
 This Script will disable this popup .